-Effective June 14, 2018, Express Entry candidates looking to settle in Alberta are able to pursue a provincial nomination under the Alberta Immigrant Nominee Program (AINP) under the new AINP Express Entry stream.
+Since 2018, Express Entry candidates looking to settle in Alberta have been able to pursue a provincial nomination under the Alberta Immigrant Nominee Program (AINP) under the AINP Express Entry stream.

-This stream will allow Alberta to nominate a limited number of qualified Express Entry candidates.
-Candidates who obtain a provincial nomination will receive 600 additional Comprehensive Ranking System (CRS) points, with an invitation to apply (ITA) soon after when Immigration, Refugees and Citizenship Canada (IRCC) conducts a draw from the Express Entry pool.
+This stream allows Alberta to nominate a limited number of qualified Express Entry candidates.
+Candidates who obtain a provincial nomination receive 600 additional Comprehensive Ranking System (CRS) points, with an invitation to apply (ITA) soon after when Immigration, Refugees and Citizenship Canada (IRCC) conducts a draw from the Express Entry pool.

-Candidates will be contacted directly and invited by the AINP to submit an application under the Alberta Express Entry stream.
+Candidates are contacted directly and invited by the AINP to submit an application under the Alberta Express Entry stream using the AINP Online Portal.
 Candidates who have demonstrated strong ties to Alberta and who can help support the government’s economic development and diversification priorities will be invited to apply.
 International graduates will also be invited under this stream.

 A provincial nomination is highly desirable by Express Entry candidates, as it’s the single most lucrative way to accumulate CRS points.

-Another a new AINP stream, the Alberta Opportunity stream, also begins accepting applications in 2018.
+Another AINP stream, the Alberta Opportunity stream, also began accepting applications in 2018.